plone/guillotina/docs/source/contrib/email_validation.md

 Its scalable on defining different actions that need email validation.
 By default Guillotina provides Register user and Reset password actions email validation.

-This addon requires Installing addon `email_validation` to register the persistent settings on the container.
+This addon requires Installing the `email_validation` addon to register the persistent settings on the container.

 ## Configuration